Ariesjaak/HARUSD/README.md

   ## 3.3) Tidy data: "tidydataset.txt"
      This file is the result of the R script "run_analysis.R" as described above.
-     It contains the average (mean) of the features from the dataset
+     It contains the average (mean) of the features that contain a mean or standard deviation from the "Human Activity Recognition Using Smartphones Dataset" per activity and subject.